Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Find out what activities are taking place in York on our new ‘what’s on’ page.

-If you know of any events that are missing here or you would like to add your own, sign up to add your event or activity for FREE.
+If you know of any events that are missing here, or you would like to add your own, sign up to add your event or activity for free.

 Applying for primary school in September 2024

-Primary schoolIf your child was born between 01 September 2019 and 31 August 2020, apply online now for a reception place to start school in 2024.
+If your child was born between 1 September 2019 and 31 August 2020, apply online now, on the Parent Portal. for a reception place to start school in 2024.

 York Talk Money

-Talk moneyYork Talk Money Autumn 2023 takes place between Monday 30 October – Friday 10 November with events and drop ins taking place across the city.
+York Talk Money Autumn 2023 takes place between Monday 30 October and Friday 10 November with events and drop ins taking place across the city.

-The cost-of-living crisis has made it more important than ever to start conversations about money.
-Talking about money helps us to be more financially confident, resilient and face whatever the future throws at us.
-For hints, tips, advice, support and more including how to boost your income, check what benefits you are entitled to, how to use less energy and save on fuel bills, food and activities and more… visit www.livewellyork.gov.uk/YorkTalkMoney
+For hints, tips, advice, support and more including how to boost your income, check what benefits you are entitled to, how to use less energy and save on fuel bills, food and activities and more - visit www.livewellyork.gov.uk/YorkTalkMoney

-Want to pay less for reliable broadband?
+Pay less for reliable broadband

 Social Tarriffs: We know people are worried about money, so we have worked with companies to offer cheaper reliable broadband and mobile phone packages.
 These deals are available to people claiming Universal Credit, Pension Credit and some other benefits.